 - Gibson USA hardshell case with silver block-letter WHO stencil

-Derek Trucks and his Gibson SG Standard
+Derek Trucks SG

 Derek Trucks is one of the modern stars of the Gibson SG.
 Besides being a fine guitarist, who's been well known among his fellows since he was still a child, and being a Grammy award winner for his Derek Trucks Band, he's also married to another fine guitarist, Susan Tedeschi.
 The two and their band-mates form the Tedeschi Trucks Band.

 Lets not forget here that Derek had also been a part of the legendary Allman Brothers Band.
 You could say his southern blues rock credentials are very strong.
 Derek has already been thought by readers of Rolling Stone magazine to be, on two different polling occasions, one of the best one hundred guitarists of all time.

 Derek Trucks was just eleven years old when he performed his first paid job as guitarist.
 The videos of that have been preserved, and are easily found on Youtube.
 In the performance he used his Gibson SG.
 The same guitar is still his instrument of choice today, and probably, it always will be.
 So there is little wonder Gibson would produce a Gibson Derek Trucks SG.

 Buddy Guy, Eric Clapton, Carlos Santana, and everyone else who's had the pleasure to play with Derek all agree he is a damned fine guitarist.
 Utilizing a slide technique not unlike Duane Allman, and open tunings on his SG Standard, he achieves searing, soulful tones which inspire the listener.
 Derek's music is as American as the proverbial apple pie, or Chevrolet.
 He's a good guy, and a great representative of one of America's enduring brands of musical instruments.